Hinduwebsite.com

 1. The Mundane Right Speech which is to abstain from lying, tale-carrying, harsh language and vain talk.
 It leads to worldly gains and brings good results.

-2. The Ultra Mundane Right Speech is abhorrence of the four-fold wrong speech and abstaining from it, practising it mentally and keeping the mind holy, to remain other worldly and to follow the holy path in conjunction with the Eightfold path.
+2. The Ultra Mundane Right Speech is abhorrence of the four-fold wrong speech and abstaining from it, practicing it mentally and keeping the mind holy, to remain other worldly and to follow the holy path in conjunction with the Eightfold path.
 This path is not of this world, but ultra mundane

 Five keys to right speech